-Centres mainly forwarded samples on time and the correct number of sample portfolios were usually provided i.e. ten portfolios with the highest and lowest grades included.
+Centres mainly forwarded samples on time and the correct number of sample portfolios were usually.
 Statements of authentication were again present in the samples moderated for this series.

 Annotation of Portfolio Work

 It is worth noting again that the minimum requirement for annotation of portfolios is laid down in the Code of Practice to be identification of where a candidate's evidence of criteria coverage may be found in the work.
 There were again a few examples where little or no annotation was evident and moderators were left trying to identify where and how marks had been awarded.